collective-soundworks/soundworks-plugin-scripting/README.md

 console.log(mod.answer);
 ```

-### Notes
+### Important Notes

-The shared scripts are stored in the file system as raw Javascript files located in the directory defined on the server side (cf. `dirname` option).
+The shared scripts are stored in the file system as raw Javascript files located in the directory defined on the server side configuration of the plugin (cf. `dirname` option).

 The scripts are simple JavaScript modules that are re-bundled using `esbuild` each time their content is modified.
 As such, they can import installed dependencies (i.e. `node_modules`) or import other scripts.

-For now, only named exports are supported.
-This is the responsibility of the code consuming the shared scripts to define the API that the scripts should expose.
+However, using such bundle leads to a restriction in Node.js clients, that can't import native addons directly (in such case you should inject the dependency into the script at runtime).
+This might change in the future as dynamic `import` of ES modules is more stable.

 Internally the `scripting` plugin relies on the `@soundworks/plugin-filesystem` plugin.
 As such, it provide the same security restrictions, i.e. in `production` mode only authentified and trusted clients are allowed to modify the scripts.

+This is the responsibility of the code consuming the shared scripts to define the API that the scripts should expose.

 ## API